Travel Bhutan in June

 Bhutan Tour Packages in June

-June is the best month to explore the culture and tradition of Bhutan.
+June is the best month to explore the culture and traditions of Bhutan.
 Bhutan has a profound cultural diversity.
 With more than 80% of the country being Buddhist, the ways of the Buddhist practice have had a huge impact on the Bhutanese culture.
 The influence of Buddhism is very visible in the everyday life of the Bhutanese people.
 The country boasts thousands of monasteries and the landscape is dotted with stupas, prayer wheels, prayer flags, and many other insignias celebrating the Buddhist religion.
 The tour package contains visits to popular Buddhist sites, Local farm houses, temples, and museums.

 What to wear in Bhutan in June?